4k4xs4pH1r3/Microsoft/wsl_ubuntu.md

 #

-## Open the Ubuntu WSL, Update and set your timezone
+## Open the Ubuntu WSL 2, Update and set your timezone
 Get your WSL to the latest and greatest within the version installed.
 Run as root:

 ```